alert

 Victor Salloum has been an educator for fifteen years, including 10 years at Caroline Chisholm Catholic College in several leadership roles.
 Victor has taught in different learning areas, including Humanities and Commerce, Maths, PE, RE and VCE VM.
 During his fifteen years as an educator, Victor has continued to lead the way in the area of Student and Staff Wellbeing, and in 2022 completed his Masters in Educational Leadership with a key focus on wellbeing.
 He has held the leadership positions of Year Level Coordinator, Director of Campus (Acting), VCE Coordinator and Assistant Head of Secondary.

-2024 will be Victor's first year at Emmanuel College, and first year as a Deputy Principal.
+Victor joined the Emmanuel College community as Deputy Principal in 2024.
 As an educator, Victor believes strongly in the happy and healthy students being the best learners.
 As a leader, Victor is a strong advocate for servant leadership and leading by example, and hopes to make an immediate impact on the Emmanuel College community.

 Mark Sciberras